Vortex

 COLORS

-The color palette builds on the brand guidelines, drawing inspiration from Google Material Design’s approach to color.
+The color palette builds on the brand guidelines, drawing inspiration from Google Material Design’s Color System.
 Each color features a range of shades, from light (50) to dark (900), enabling the creation of depth and emphasis for elements like hover states, shadows, and backgrounds.

 Primary Color: Sapphire 500, complemented by darker shades (700, 900) and lighter shades (300, 100, 50) for added versatility.